mikesvoboda/jackson/docs/legal_filings/settlement_demand_letters.md

 **Professional Fees**: Substantial costs for independent surveys, legal fees, and expert witnesses.

-**Total Estimated Damages**: $600,000-$1,200,000
+**Total Estimated Damages**: $700,000-$1,200,000

 ### **PROFESSIONAL LICENSE JEOPARDY**

-Your admitted fraudulent conduct places your professional surveying license in serious jeopardy:
+Your coordinate misdirection fraud and admitted misconduct place your professional surveying license in serious jeopardy:

-- **Georgia Board of Professional Engineers and Land Surveyors** takes fraud seriously
+- **Georgia Board of Professional Engineers and Land Surveyors** takes coordinate fraud seriously
 - **Marking placed pins as "IPF"** violates professional ethics and regulations
+- **Coordinate misdirection to conceal incomplete work** constitutes professional fraud
 - **Professional abandonment** violates licensing requirements
-- **False precision claims** constitute professional misrepresentation
+- **Deliberate deception regarding coordinate accuracy** constitutes professional misrepresentation

 ### **SETTLEMENT DEMAND**

-To resolve this matter without litigation and professional licensing complaints, we demand payment of **$350,000** within thirty (30) days of this letter.
+To resolve this matter without litigation and professional licensing complaints, we demand payment of **$425,000** within thirty (30) days of this letter.

-This represents a substantial discount from total damages in recognition of the serious consequences you face from professional licensing action and fraud findings.
+This represents a substantial discount from total damages in recognition of the serious consequences you face from professional licensing action and coordinate misdirection fraud findings.

 ### **CONSEQUENCES OF REFUSING THIS DEMAND**